 Habits 1, 2, and 3 help us achieve independence.

 From relying on others in everything to mastering oneself, not being controlled and influenced by others, and not being dependent on the emotions of others.
 You are your own planner, master, and reshape your goals.
-And be able to self-discipline to complete the goals that you have planned for yourself, gain personal victory (Private Victory), and defeat yourself.
+And be able to have the self-discipline to complete the goals that you have planned for yourself, gain personal victory (Private Victory), and defeat yourself.